 Round 2 was launched in October 2016, with Children In Need, Oak Foundation and Pears Foundation contributing to a fund worth £440,000.
 Please note that round 2 has now closed.

 Fleeing from areas of conflict or persecution, refugees and asylum seekers are confronted with the reality of settling in an unfamiliar environment.
 Living and travel costs in London are high, preventing refugees and asylum seekers from accessing vital services.
 Isolation and loneliness becomes inevitable for some refugees.

-With the help of the New Beginnings Fund, London Community Foundation supported The Bike Project, a grassroots initiative which has provided donated bikes to 20,000 refugees and asylum seekers.
+With the help of the New Beginnings Fund, the London Community Foundation supported The Bike Project, a grassroots initiative which has provided donated bikes to 20,000 refugees and asylum seekers.
 The project also gives bike riding and maintenance lessons, creating a safe space for people to meet new people.